 # Installs GPG key, APT source and pinning in one step

-$ wget https://deb.myguard.nl/pool/myguard.deb
+$ wget https://raw.githubusercontent.com/eilandert/deb.myguard.nl/main/myguard.deb

 $ dpkg -i myguard.deb